cloudengio/go.pkgs/debug/instrument/README.md

 ```go
 func WithMessageTrace(ctx context.Context) context.Context
 ```
-WithMesageTrace returns a context.Context that is guaranted to contain a message trace.
+WithMesageTrace returns a context.Context that is guaranteed to contain a message trace.
 If the context already had a trace then it is left in place and the same context is returned, otherwise a new context is returneed with an empty trace.